rouskinlab/seismic-rna/docs/_sources/manuals/workflow.rst.txt

   to determine the Phred score offset.

-Options for quality assessment with FastQC
+Align option: Quality assessment with FastQC
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

 By default, each FASTQ file is processed with `FastQC`_, both before and